Search This Blog

 When it comes to comic book characters few are as iconic as the Hulk.
 That's because he's a green temper tantruming vandal.
 He was created by the comic book legends Stan Lee and Jack Kirby in 1962, but has made a few evolutionary changes since—his first colour was a creepy grey, and he had more in common with Wednesday Addams than The Avengers.
 But who is the Hulk today?
 What makes him such a compelling character?

-The central theme of The Incredible Hulk is contrasts, not too dissimilar to that of Dr. Jekyll and Hyde.
-Likewise, we have the brilliant scientist: Bruce Banner, a man with a calling to understanding the mysteries of the world and his contrasting counterpart, a super monster man with the IQ of guinea pig.
+The central theme of The Incredible Hulk is contrasts, a copy and paste rebrand of Dr. Jekyll and Hyde.
+Likewise, we have the brilliant scientist: Bruce Banner, a man with a calling to understand the mysteries of the world and his contrasting counterpart, a super monster man with the IQ of rubber duck.
 An entire age of sage rage from this not so jolly green giant; he is a monster but he can't be seen as a victorian murderer, like what we see with the rage of Mister Hyde.
 He's a good monster, right?
 F*** off he is! 😂

 The way Hulk/Banner interact within the confines of the same person can be interesting, but it isn't though is it?